-The DIR-625 includes a Quick Router Setup Wizard CD.
+The DIR-615 includes a Quick Router Setup Wizard CD.
 Follow the simple steps below to run the Setup Wizard to guide you quickly through the installation process.
+You may manually configure your router without the wizard.
+Refer to the next page to manually setup your router.

 Insert the Quick Router Setup Wizard CD in the CD-ROM drive.
-The step-by-step instructions that follow are shown in Windows XP.
-The steps and screens are similar for the other Windows operating systems.
+The step-by-step instructions that follow are shown in Windows® XP or Vista®.
+The steps and screens are similar for the other Windows® operating systems.

-If the CD Autorun function does not automatically start on your computer go to Start > Run.
-In the run box type "D:\DIR625.exe" (where D: represents the drive letter of your CD-ROM drive).
+If the CD autorun function does not automatically start on your computer, go to Start > Run.
+In the run box type "D:\DIR615.exe" (where D: represents the drive letter of your CD-ROM drive).

-When the autorun screen appears, click the orange Install Router button.
+When the autorun screen appears, click Install Router and follow the on-screen instructions.